 Anterior Approach Replacement

-Over recent years Mr Jain has elected to perform the majority of his hip replacements via the anterior approach (incision and exposure to the hip joint from the front of the hip).
+Over recent years our surgeons have elected to perform the majority of their hip replacements via the anterior approach (incision and exposure to the hip joint from the front of the hip).
 The anterior approach hip joint replacement has evolved in order to improve early outcomes, reduce the risk of dislocation and allow the patient to make a quicker recovery.
 The anterior approach involves a small incision being made at the front of the hip.
 No muscles or tendons are cut via this approach and therefore do not need to be repaired later.
-This allows faster patient recovery and the risks associated with traditional hip replacement are minimised, allowing the patient to rehabilitate quicker postoperatively.
-The advantages of anterior approach hip replacement surgery include:
+This allows faster patient recovery and the risks associated with traditional hip replacement are minimised, allowing the patient to rehabilitate quicker post-operatively.
+The advantages of anterior approach hip replacement surgery include::